Topic: The Cold War; International Relations

 Subject Area: US History; World History; Civics and US Government

-During the Cuban Missile Crisis, Kennedy's advisors discussed many options regarding how they might respond to the installation of Soviet missiles in Cuba.
-In this lesson plan, students consider some of the options discussed, what groups and which individuals supported each option, and the respective pros and cons of the alternatives.
+Goals/Rationale: During the Cuban Missile Crisis, Kennedy's advisors discussed many options regarding how they might respond to the installation of Soviet missiles in Cuba.
+In this lesson, students examine primary source documents and recordings to consider some of the options discussed by Kennedy's advisors during this crisis and the rationale for why the president might have selected the path he chose.

 Essential Question: Does an individual's role in government influence his or her view on how to respond to important issues?

 - discuss some of the options considered by Kennedy’s advisors during the Cuban Missile Crisis;